mattriley/node-module-composer/README-TEMPLATE.md

 This approach offers a number of additional benefits including:

 - Only ever needing to import a file once regardless of the number of usages.
-- Reduceing or eliminating the large blocks of import statements typically found at the top of any file.
+- Reducing or eliminating the large blocks of import statements typically found at the top of any file.
 - Eliminating any need for path traversal, i.e. `../../../`.
 Path traversal is a potential code smell due to the risk of inappropriate coupling.
 Instead, the relationships between each module are explicitly established during at application initialisation time.

 <%- await lib.renderCode(lib.fetchCode('examples/basic/modules/index.mjs')) %>